 In the Action section, select the action that you want the app to take when it recognizes an order that meets the rules:

 - Cancel Orders - The app automatically cancels the order.

 - Warning - The app displays a notification about the order in your Shopify admin.

 In the Options section, select any additional actions to be taken when the rules are met.

 When you're done, click Save.

 Responding to notifications from Fraud Filter

-If a rule is set to warn you about an order, Fraud Filter notifies you on the order's page that you have an order that matches one of your Fraud Filter rules:
+If a rule is set to warn you about an order, then Fraud Filter notifies you on the order's page that you have an order that matches one of your Fraud Filter rules.

 Even if Shopify's fraud analysis isn't warning of potential fraud, you see a warning in the order's risk analysis section that Fraud Filter detected potentially fraudulent activity, with a clear indication that the app's rule was triggered by the order: